Summer Star Gazing

 Hercules

 If you have found Draco, Hercules is easy to find as he stands victoriously on Draco’s head.
 Hercules lies in the third quadrant of the northern hemisphere and can be picked out by it’s central asterism- the Keystone.
-Disney lovers are familiar with a version of the ancient Greek and Roman legend of the immortal hero Hercules, but did you know that there is a similar tale of a Sumerian hero named Gilgamesh that Hercules is often associated with?
+Disney lovers are familiar with a version of the ancient Greek and Roman legend of the immortal hero Hercules.

 Scorpius and Sagittarius